 Her mother brought a medical negligence claim on Ashley’s behalf against the hospital Trust, arguing that because this particular infection was so serious (although not common) and because the leading medical textbook about it emphasised how important it was for clinicians to recognise the very early symptoms of it, the midwife had been negligent in not examining Ashley again at 12:30, and that she should have called for a consultant paediatrician to check Ashley, because of the risk of this kind of infection.

 The court decided that the midwife had no reason to suspect any increased risk factors in Ashley’s case and that because it was quite normal for a new-born baby to cry and be unsettled in this way, there was nothing to alert the midwife to the fact that she was developing a serious illness.
-When the baby settled upon being placed with her mother, this would quite understandably have led the midwife to believe that her feeling that the baby just wanted comforting was correct- and therefore there was nothing to suggest that she ought to be examined again, or that an expert should check her over.
+When the baby settled upon being placed with her mother, this would quite understandably have led the midwife to believe that her belief that the baby just wanted comforting was correct- and therefore there was nothing to suggest that she ought to be examined again, or that an expert should check her over.

 The clinical negligence claim against the Trust therefore failed, simply because the midwife had done nothing wrong and there had been no medical error or medical mistake.